If the drive has a Fibre Channel connection there are ATTO FC81 / FC82 / FC84 PCIe FC PCIe cards.

 Now select Fibre Channel from the Hardware list.
 Here the driver has not been installed so no devices are shown.
 On newer macOS versions the driver may also be blocked, see the next section.

-Note that Thunderbolt drives have a SAS adaptor inside, so they also need a driver from ATTO or Areca.
+Note that Thunderbolt drives have a SAS tape drive and a SAS interface inside, so they also need a driver from ATTO or Areca.

 The first time after you install ATTO drivers on a new system, you will need to approve the new System Software.
 Also new installs of system software from YoYotta, ATTO, OSXFUSE (developer is Benjamin Fleischer) and other drivers may need approval.